-You’re probably here because you’re wondering what type of insurance that you need for your floor covering business, of if you have the right coverage.
+You’re probably here because you’re wondering what type of flooring store insurance that you need for your floor covering business, or if you have the right coverage.
 Maybe you are wondering if you can save money on your business insurance.

 Flooring stores have some unique exposures, such as the one created by your subcontractors that are installing the flooring and ones created by the wholesalers of your products.